 Located at the bottom of the Grand Canyon, it is tucked in beside Bright Angel Creek on the north side of the Colorado River and is the only lodging facility below the canyon rim.
 The ranch can only be reached by mule, by foot or by rafting the Colorado River and is a popular stop-over point for hikers and mule riders traveling to the bottom of the canyon via the famous Bright Angel or Kaibab trails.

 Getting to Phantom Ranch

 It’s not an easy hike.
 If you take the South Kaibab trail, it is a 7.5-mile hike, which takes 4-5 hours to get to the ranch, depending on your speed.
-If you hike on the Bright Angel trail, it’s 10 hours and 4-6 hours to get to the ranch.
+If you hike on the Bright Angel trail, it’s 10 miles and 4-6 hours to get to the ranch.
 Getting back to the top of Grand Canyon’s rim takes even longer since the entire route is uphill.
 Heat can and has been a safety hazard hiking to and from Phantom Ranch because of the time you need to spend on the trail to get there and back.
 In addition, temperatures rise as you get closer to the Colorado River, so if your timing is off, you can end up hiking in life-threatening heat.

 Phantom Ranch’s Accommodations